GlenKPeterson/Paguro/README.md

 a,b,c...

 None of those are simple uses of interpose.

+#Motivations

+The goals of this project are to make it easy to use Java:

+ - Immutably (Josh Bloch Item 15)
+ - Type safely (Josh Bloch Item 23)
+ - Functionally (using first-class functions more easily)
+ - Expressiveness/Brevity (Expressions over statements: all API calls evaluate to something useful for subsequent calls).
+ - Minimizing the use of primitives and arrays (except for varargs, Suggested by Josh Bloch Items 23, 25, 26, 27, 28, 29)
+ - Returning empty collections instead of <code>null</code> (Josh Bloch Item 43)
+ - "Throw exceptions at people, not at code" (says Bill Venners, but also Josh Bloch Item 59)
+ - Concurrency friendly (Josh Bloch Item 66, 67)
+ - Context-sensitive equality: prefer Equator and Comparator to <code>equals()</code>, <code>hashcode()</code> and <code>compareTo()</code> ([Daniel Spiewak, Viktor Klang, Rúnar Óli Bjarnason, Hughes Chabot](http://glenpeterson.blogspot.com/2013/09/object-equality-is-context-relative.html), java.util.TreeSet, java.util.TreeMap)
+ - Sensible toString() implementations (like Scala)
+ - Compatibly with existing/legacy Java code

+Higher order functions are not just briefer to write and read, they are less to *think* about.
+They are useful abstractions that simplify your code and focus your attention on your goals rather than the details of how to accomplish them.
+Function chaining: <code>xs.map(x -> x + 1).filter(x -> x > 7).head()</code> defines what you are doing and how you are doing it in the simplest possible way, hiding all details about how to iterate through the underlying collection.

+The alternative - loops - are bundles of unnecessary complexity.
+Loops generally require setting up accumulators, then running a gamut of <code>if</code>, <code>break</code>, and <code>continue</code> statements, like some kind of mad obstacle race that involves as many state changes as possible.
+Different kinds of collections require different looping constructs - more complexity.
+Looping code is vulnerable to "off-by-one" boundary overflow/underflow, improper initialization, accidental exit, infinite loops, forgetting to update a counter, updating the wrong counter...
+The list goes on!
+None of that has anything to do with why the loop was created in the first place which is to transform the underlying data.

+You don't have to write that kind of code any more.
+If you want to map one set of values according to a given function, say so with xs.map().
+Filter?  xs.filter().
+It's clearer, simpler, and like type safety, it eliminates whole classes of errors.

+No data is changed when using the permanent transformers in this project.
+They allow you to write nearly elegant programs whose function calls chain together and evaluate into a useful result.
+Clojure works like this, only the syntax makes the evaluation go inside out from the order you read the statements in (hence Clojure's two arrow operators).
+With method chaining, the evaluation happens in the same order as the methods are written on the page, much like piping commands to one another in shell scripts.

+Incremental evaluation prevents some items from being evaluated to produce the results you need which is sometimes more efficient than traditional whole-collection transforms.
+There may be cases where a well hand-written loop will be faster, but in general, the overhead for using these transformations is minimal and, I believe, well worth the clarity, safety, and productivity benefits they provide.
+If you find a better/faster implementation, please submit your improvements!

+Fluent interfaces encourage you to write expressions (that evaluate) instead of statements (that produce void).
+Immutable collections are fast enough to make it unnecessary to modify data in place.
+UncleJim pushes Java toward Clojure, but keeps the type saftey, objects, classes, and some of the C-like syntax that Java programmers are accustomed to.

+Migrating large code bases to another language is not always practical.
+This project lets you think about your code the way that Clojure programmers do, but still write Java.

+#Learn

+There is a (possibly outdated) problem-set for learning this tool-kit: https://github.com/GlenKPeterson/LearnFpJava

+#Details (this section may be obsolete)
+ - Like Guava, we want to be as compatible with the java.util... collections as possible, while preventing mutation-in-place.
+ - org.organicdesign.fp.collection.**Un**... interfaces extend the java.util collection interfaces of the same name (minus the "Un" prefix) deprecate all the mutate-in-place methods to make your IDE show them in red, and implement them to throw UnsupportedOperationExceptions to fail fast if you try to use them anyway.
+These interfaces are useful in its own right as a way to declare that a function does not modify what is passed, or that what it returns cannot be modified.
+Modification errors are caught as early as possible due to deprecation warnings.
+ - org.organicdesign.fp.collection.**Im**... interfaces are the immutable, lightweight-copy collection interfaces.
+Only the "get" methods from the java.util... collection interfaces remain.
+Additional "set" methods that return a new collectoin are added at this level.
+ - org.organicdesign.fp.collection.**Persistent**... implementations have been taken directly from Clojure (hence the Eclipse licence for those components).
+For starters, we will include the celebrated Vector and the sorted (tree) Set and Map implementations.
+We will add the hash-based Set and Map later, but they will take a separate Equator to handle equals() and hashCode() much the way the tree-based collections take a Comparator.

+Within your own FP-centric world, you will use the Im interfaces and implementations and transform them with the Transformation abstraction.
+Methods that interact with imperative Java code will take the java.util interfaces and return either the Im- interfaces, or Un- interfaces as necessary.
+Where practical, try to use the Im-interfaces instead of their implementations, as new, better immutable collection designs surface every few years.

+The classes in the <code>function</code> package allow you to use the Java 8 functional interfaces smoothly warpping things that throw checked exceptions in Java 8, or as "second class" functions in Java 7.
+They are all named Function*N*  where *N* is the number of arguments they take.
+They all automatically wrap and re-throw checked exceptions.
+There are no versions for primitives, or that return **void**.

+In Java, variables declared outside a lambda and used within one must be effectively finial.
+The Mutable.Ref class works around this limitation.

+In short, Clojure doesn't have static types.
+Scala has an TMTOWTDI attitude that reminds me of how C++ and Perl ended up producing write-only code.
+Unwilling to move a million lines of code to either language, I tried to bring the best of both to Java.

 #Thank You
 Nathan Williams: for many lengthy email conversations about this project, encouragement to separate state from the transformation, and occasional light code review.